implydata/learn-druid/website/courses/druid-monitoring/druid-metrics.md

 At this point, you may want to use your knowledge to:

--Connect Druid to your existing metrics collection system, like Prometheus and Grafana.
+- Connect Druid to your existing metrics collection system, like Prometheus and Grafana.
--Play with different metrics monitors, using your own data ingestion and query patterns.
+- Play with different metrics monitors, using your own data ingestion and query patterns.

 To understand more about why metrics are so important to set up and learn:

 - Watch ["Deep Dive into Metrics"](https://youtu.be/mdfuh_Q4i6U) by Rill.